 Northwest Oregon Population – Cities and CountiesJanuary 27, 2020 The population of Northwest Oregon (Benton, Clatsop, Columbia, Lincoln, and Tillamook counties) increased by 1,905 to an estimated 261,200 in 2019.
 The average annualized growth rate since 2010 has been nearly 0.8 percent, much slower than the 1.5 annual percentage growth during the 1990s and similar to rate of the 2000s.
 On the other hand, growth has increased back to pre-recession levels.
 Population growth seems tied to economic performance in the region.
 The region grew by 2,000 or more people each year from 2005 through 2007.
 It slowed as immigration slowed during the recession and early recovery.
 In 2014, population growth jumped by 1,900 and has been more than that every year since although it slowed considerably in 2019.

-All five counties in northwest Oregon have been growing over the long run and are expected to continue doing so.
+All five counties in Northwest Oregon have been growing over the long run and are expected to continue doing so.

 Most of Lincoln County’s population also lives along the coast.
 Siletz is the only truly interior city.
-Although Lincoln City has grown since 2010, the published figure includes about 360 residents added by an annexation.
+Although Lincoln City has grown since 2010 the published change includes about 360 residents added by an annexation.
 The two biggest cities, Newport and Lincoln City, and unincorporated areas are adding the most residents.
 Unincorporated areas account for about 37 percent of the growth since 2010.